PavinWu/CSIRO_auralisation/README.md

 ## Generation
 The values used to generate sounds come from sensor values of SmartHome during a person's activity.
-These values are then converted to the form to easily generate new sounds from.
+These values are then converted to the form which we can easily generate new sounds from.
-Using the converted values directly as notes, result in the Raw sounds.
+Using the converted values directly as notes gives the Raw sounds.
 With the converted values, we do stuffs so they sound better.

 This is achieved mostly by